swaroop-sridhar/coreclr/Documentation/design-docs/single-file-staging.md

 # CoreCLR Single-file Staging

-Customers have asked for a single-file packaging solution for CoreCLR.
-This document describes the stages of developing this solution.

-## 0. Ideal Solution
+Publishing apps as a single file is a popular feature-request in CoreCLR.
 Ideally, we want a single-file solution that:

 * Is compatible with all CoreCLR applications
 * Bundles MSIL, R2R, native code and custom (data) files